Corvex, NYC investment group seek to scuttle Clariant-Huntsman deal

 Baader Helvea analyst Markus Mayer said a counteroffer was now more likely, citing Germany's Evonik (EVKn.DE) and Lanxess (LXSG.DE) as having courted Clariant in the past and as companies including BASF (BASFn.DE) that could still be interested in the Swiss company.

-"Shareholders ought to reject this value destructive merger," they said.
-White Tale said it hoped Clariant could address its "many concerns" about the proposed merger but did not present any alternative plan.
+"Clariant is an attractive bride," said Martin Lehmann, of 3V Asset Management AG in Zurich.
+Clariant is among his fund's largest holdings.
+"I hope another interested party steps in and makes an offer," he said.

-No date has yet been set for shareholders to vote on the merger, Clariant said.
+40 North's Winter and Millstone also have been building up Standard Industries, their roofing materials company, including through a $2.1 billion takeover of Germany's Braas Monier and the $1 billion purchase of Denmark's Icopal.

-(Reporting by John Miller in Zurich and Maiya Keidan, and Simon Jessop in London; editing by John Revill and Jason Neely)
+Reporting by John Miller and Oliver Hirt in Zurich, Arno Schuetze in Frankfurt and Maiya Keidan and Simon Jessop in London; editing by Jason Neely and Keith Weir